Services for Students with Disabilities

 • When distributing handouts, please include the interpreter(s) and provide access to any class materials beforehand so they can prepare adequately.

-• Real-Time Captioners (RTC) transcribe all communication content that is said in class into a written format; words are displayed on a laptop screen or iPad for the student with the use of a stenotype system.
+• Real-Time Captioners (RTC) transcribe all classroom communication into written form; words are displayed on a laptop screen or iPad using a stenotype system.

 • The RTC may need to be seated near the student.